-After scraping through to create a unique nap which is soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because of it having a much looser fiber structure, suede is made.
+After scraping through to create a unique nap which is a soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because it having a much looser fiber structure, suede is made.

 However, there are treatments and sprays available in the market, their application can make the suede water-resistant.